zincsamael/muppy/muppy/doc/source/library/library.rst

 =======

 Muppy works with the `sys.getsizeof` (see sys_) function which was added in Python 2.6.
-It is possible to use muppy with Python versions prior to 2.6.
-In this case, :ref:`asizeof <asizeof>` is used to compute the size of an object.
+Thus you will need Python 2.6 or higher.

-Some functions of the library work on the entire object set of your running Python application.
+Some functions work on the entire object set.
 Expect some time-intensive computations.

 It was also considered to make use of the weak reference feature (see weakref_) available in Python.
 But since it is not possible to use weak refs on many types